Roma1011/Di-on/README.md

 Throws InvalidCastException when the source object is null or incompatible.
 ```
 ### 👨‍💻 Contributing
-Feel free to submit issues or create pull requests to enhance ShadowCaster.
+Feel free to submit issues or create pull requests to enhance DiÆon.